660-mile rescue flight highlights Alaska's unique challenges

 It’s separated from Big Diomede Island, which is owned by Russia, by 2 miles (3 kilometers) of frozen Bering Sea ice this time of the year.
 The international date line runs between the two islands.

 Compounding the rescue was not only lingering fog from sea ice, but also a power outage in Diomede, Warren said.
-Townspeople would call the nearest hospital in Nome, 130 miles (209 kilometers) away every hour providing updates and then shut the phones off to conserve power.
+Townspeople would call the nearest hospital in Nome, 130 miles (209 kilometers) away, every hour providing updates on the woman's condition and then shut the phones off to conserve power.
 A doctor in Nome would then relay the most current information back to those at Joint Base Elmendorf-Richardson in Anchorage.

-A medical crew was on standby in Nome to fly to Diomede when the fog lifted, but their window of opportunity passed, so the National Guard aircraft launched from Anchorage.
+A civilian medical crew was on standby in Nome, but they were unable to fly their helicopter because of the poor weather conditions, so the National Guard aircraft launched from Anchorage.
 The plane would fly ahead after fueling the helicopter to perform weather reconnaissance, leading the helicopter away from storms, through several passes of the Alaska Range and to Diomede.
 Warren and others at the base monitored all of it in real time.

 “They eventually did get her out without causing any kind of incidents," Warren said.